-- Bonesaw: Make 100 switch hits.
+- Bonesaw (VE: Electro): Make 100 switch hits.
 Each switch hit is worth 100k (200k or 300k if the shot has a multiplier attached).
 Great audio in this mode!

 - Rescue MJ: Make eight lit shots, which change places across the playfield either after enough time has passed or the shot is made.
 Each shot scores 750k + 50k per shot.

 Virtually lock three balls by hitting the Lite Lock target (# of hits varies based on difficulty settings and how many BSMB you’ve already played that game) until locks are lit at the orbits.
 Shoot either green-lit orbit three times to immediately begin BSMB.